npm package discovery and stats viewer.

 2. user.roles contains 'developer' or user.login equals 'dev'

-Permission Key
+Permission key

-If multiple policies match a key, all of them are executed.
-The final result is determined by the last matching policy:
+If multiple policies match the key, all policies are executed in order, top to bottom.
+The final decision is determined by the last state set during processing.

 Example of using wildcards

-| Policy (permission) | Key | Matches | |---------------------|-----------------------|---------| | order.* | order.create | yes | | order.* | order.update | yes | | order.* | user.create | no | | *.create | order.create | yes | | *.create | user.create | yes | | *.create | order.update | no | | user.profile.* | user.profile.update | yes | | user.profile.* | user.settings.update| no |
+| Policy (permission) | key | Matches | |---------------------|------------------------|---------| | order.* | order.create | yes | | order.* | order.update | yes | | order.* | user.create | no | | *.create | order.create | yes | | *.create | user.create | yes | | *.create | order.update | no | | user.profile.* | user.profile.update | yes | | user.profile.* | user.settings.update | no |

-Example of a policy with wildcard
+Example policy with wildcard

 import { AbilityDSLParser, AbilityResolver } from '@via-profit/ability';